 - Yields: an overview of the different types

 - Run through of the 3 valuation approaches and five valuation techniques.
 Strengths & weaknesses.
 Don’t worry, it won’t get boring or too complicated.

 - What technique is used for what type of property

 - The UK, Germany and other countries tend to value differently

 - Which investor types are growing or declining?

 - Prime, secondary and tertiary stock.
 Grade-A, Grade-B, Grade-C

 - Core, core+, value-add and opportunistic styles – what does it mean?
 Does it ever change?

-- Income or growth focussed
+- Income, balanced or growth focused

 - Can you have core offices in China, or core developments?
 What is manage to core?